RCAF Station Caron

 RCAF Station Caron was a Second World War British Commonwealth Air Training Plan (BCATP) station located near Caron, Saskatchewan, Canada.
 It was operated and administered by the Royal Canadian Air Force (RCAF).

 History

 World War II

+The Station hosted No. 33 Elementary Flying Training School (Canada) RAF which opened on 7 December 1941 and was operated by Boundary Bay Flying Training School Ltd. It operated de Havilland Tiger Moths and Fairchild Cornells It was redesignated as No. 25 EFTS RCAF on 14 January 1944.

-The Station hosted No. 33 Elementary Flying Training Schools (EFTS).
-The school was opened by the Royal Air Force on 5 January 1942.
-The Aero Club of BC took over operation of the School 25 May 1942 and the school was closed 14 January 1944.
+However the Canadian Department of National Defence says the school was opened by the Royal Air Force on 5 January 1942 with The Aero Club of BC taking over operation of the School on 25 May 1942 and the school was closed 14 January 1944.

 Aerodrome Information

 In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Caron, Saskatchewan at 50°28′N 105°49′W with a variation of 18 degrees east and elevation of 1875 ft.
 The aerodrome was listed with three runways as follows:

 A review of Google Maps on 10 June 2018 shows that none of the former aerodrome remains.
 It appears that the old taxiway and 13/31 runway are now occupied by housing and the remaining runways have been completely reclaimed for agriculture.
 The coordinates from the c.1942 publication appear to be slightly north of the actual location of the former airfield a more likely coordinate would be 50.461395°N 105.811784°W based on the drawings in the reference.